turingschool-examples/javascript-foundations/README.md

 ## Installation Steps

-1. Read the README.md
+1. Clone the repo
+2. cd into the directory
-2. Run your first test suite ```npm test test/unicorn-test.js```
+3. Run your first test suite ```npm test test/unicorn-test.js```
-3. Make the tests pass
+4. Make the tests pass
-4. Lather, rinse, repeat through the creatures in order
+5. Lather, rinse, repeat through the creatures (in order), running tests and making things pass

 ## Creature Order